-- Document your ability to collect and report on the required performance measures as specified in Section I-2.3 of this RFA.
+- Document your ability to collect and report on the required performance measures as specified in Section I-2.4 of this RFA.
 Describe your plan for data collection, management, analysis and reporting.
-Specify and justify any additional measures or instruments you plan to use for your grant project. - Describe how data will be used to manage the project and assure continuous quality improvement. - Provide a per-person or unit cost of the project to be implemented.
-You can calculate this figure by: 1) taking the total cost of the project over the lifetime of the grant and subtracting 20% for data and performance assessment; 2) dividing this number by the total unduplicated number of persons to be served.
+Specify and justify any additional measures or instruments you plan to use for your grant project. - Describe how data will be used to manage the project and assure continuous quality improvement, including consideration of disparate outcomes for different racial/ethnic groups. - Provide a per-person or unit cost of the project to be implemented.
+You can calculate this figure by: 1) taking the total cost of the project over the lifetime of the grant and subtracting 55 % (20% for data and performance assessment, 25% for infrastructure activities, and 10% for wellness-related education and programming activities); 2) dividing this number by the total unduplicated number of persons to be served. - Describe your plan for conducting the performance assessment as specified in Section I-2.5 of this RFA and document your ability to conduct the assessment.